atc0005/check-restart/README.md

    - for CentOS Linux
      1. `sudo yum install make gcc`
 1. Build
-   - for current operating system
+   - manually, explicitly specifying target OS and architecture
-     - `go build -mod=vendor ./cmd/check_reboot/`
+     - `GOOS=windows GOARCH=amd64 go build -mod=vendor ./cmd/check_reboot/`
-       - *forces build to use bundled dependencies in top-level `vendor` folder*
-   - for Windows
+       - most likely this is what you want
+       - substitute `amd64` with the appropriate architecture if using different hardware (e.g., `arm64`)
+   - using Makefile `windows` recipe
      - `make windows`
+       - generates x86 and x64 binaries
+   - using Makefile `release-build` recipe
+     - `make release-build`
+       - generates the same release assets as provided by this project's releases
 1. Locate generated binaries
    - if using `Makefile`
      - look in `/tmp/check-restart/release_assets/check_reboot/`
    - if using `go build`
      - look in `/tmp/check-restart/`
-1. Copy the applicable binaries to whatever systems needs to run them
+1. Copy the applicable binaries to whatever systems needs to run them so that they can be deployed
-1. Deploy
-   - Place `check_reboot` in a location where it can be executed by the monitoring agent (usually the same place as other Nagios plugins)
-   - Update the monitoring agent configuration configuration to create a new command definition
-     - see [NSClient++ External scripts doc][nsclient-external-scripts] for an example of configuring NSClient++ to execute the plugin
-   - Create a new Nagios "console" service check that requests the monitoring agent to execute the plugin

 ### Using release binaries

 1. Download the [latest release][repo-url] binaries
-1. Deploy
+1. Copy the applicable binaries to whatever systems needs to run them so that they can be deployed

+### Deployment

-   - Place `check_reboot` in a location where it can be executed by the monitoring agent (usually the same place as other Nagios plugins)
+1. Place `check_reboot` in a location where it can be executed by the monitoring agent
+   - Usually the same place as other Nagios plugins
+   - For example, on a default Windows system with `NSClient++ x64` installed the `check_reboot.exe` plugin would be deployed to `C:\Program Files\NSClient++\scripts\custom\check_reboot.exe`
-   - Update the monitoring agent configuration configuration to create a new command definition
+1. Update the monitoring agent configuration configuration (on a system that you wish to monitor for "needs reboot" condition) to create a new command definition
+   - We will pretend that the DNS name for the system is `windows.example.com`

+   - ```ini
+     [/settings/external scripts/scripts]
+     ; check_reboot=scripts\\custom\\check_reboot.exe --verbose
+     ;
+     ; NOTE: stderr output is returned mixed in with stdout content.
+Disable logging to prevent this. check_reboot=scripts\\custom\\check_reboot.exe --verbose --log-level disabled
+     ```

-     - see [NSClient++ External scripts doc][nsclient-external-scripts] for an example of configuring NSClient++ to execute the plugin
+   - see [NSClient++ External scripts doc][nsclient-external-scripts] for
+     additional details
+1. Restart the `nscp` service (label of `NSClient++ (x64)`)
+1. Create a new Nagios "console" command definition to allow requesting the
+   monitoring agent to run the plugin

+   - ```nagios
+     define command {
+         # $ARG1$ is an optional non-default port
+         command_name    wcheck_reboot
+         command_line    $USER1$/check_nrpe -H $HOSTADDRESS$ -p $ARG1$ -t 30 -c check_reboot
+     }
+     ```

-   - Create a new Nagios "console" service check that requests the monitoring agent to execute the plugin
+1. Create a new Nagios "console" service check that requests the monitoring agent to execute the plugin

+   - ```nagios
+     define service {
+         host_name              windows.example.com
+         service_description    check reboot
+         use                    generic-service
+         check_command          wcheck_reboot!12345!!!!!!!
+         notification_period    24x7withMaintenanceWindow
+         contacts               atc0005
+         register               1
+     }
+     ```

 ## Configuration options